Our first pile of rocks

 Heading west towards Terenez.

 Out here the tidal streams were still strong and saw us pointing in the right direction but making way towards Falmouth (UK) over the ground.
-So, we cut back in and tacked through the channel behind île Bono and then, with the turn of the tide, catching a lovely tide assisted run SW past Locquémeau.
+So, we cut back in and tacked through the channel behind île Bono and then, with the turn of the tide, we caught a lovely tide assisted run SW past Locquémeau.

 Clearing the final headlands towards our anchorage.